CreLox/CreLox/README.md

 ___________________________________
 **Quotes I like**

 > ...Stepping out into the universe, we must confront the reality of interstellar travel.
 We must reach far beyond our own lifespans.
-We must think not as individuals but as a species. - Professor Brand (*Interstellar*, 2014)
+We must think not as individuals but as a species. - *Interstellar*, 2014 movie (narrated by Professor Brand)

+> L'Internationale sera le genre humain. - Eugène Pottier (in *L'Internationale*)
 ___________________________________
 **On me**